section-engineering-education/engineering-education/content/articles/quarkus-configuration-profiles/index.md

 published: true
 url: /quarkus-configuration-profiles/
 title: Working with Quarkus Configuration Profiles
-description: In this article, one will be able to learn about Quarkus profiles.
-These are like a collection of settings that can be assigned a specific tag to access them quickly.
-However, of course, access depends on the current environment in use.
+description: In this article, we will be learning about Quarkus profiles.
+These are a collection of settings that can be assigned a specific tag to access them quickly.
 author: justus-mbuvi
 date: 2021-11-17T00:00:00-03:00
 topics: [Languages]